abdnh/anki-bar-chase/README.md

 # Bar Chase

-This add-on adds a top bar to the review screen with the following elements:
+This Anki add-on adds a top bar to the review screen with the following elements:

 -   A repeating countdown timer with configurable time in the middle.
 -   A counter on the left that starts from 0 and behaves like this: